In Colorado, there are important differences between an IME, or Independent Medical Exam and a DIME, or Division Independent Medical Exam.

 - At the very least, you lose the opportunity to suggest a reasonable doctor that the insurance company might agree to.

 If you cannot agree with the adjuster on a doctor to perform the DIME, the Division of Workers’ Compensation will issue a list of three doctors, and each side has a chance to strike one doctor.
 The adjuster knows what doctor on the list will give them the best result, but you are unlikely to know which doctor is most likely to be fair to you.
-For these reasons, it is generally advisable to have a competent attorney working for you to maximize your odds of a favorable DIME.
+For these reasons, it’s advisable to have a competent attorney working for you to maximize your odds of a favorable DIME.